Ayline1695/why-did-the-chicken-cross-the-road/README.md

   - Goes to gameScreen when Start button is clicked
 - gameScreen
   - Game running while lives > 0
-  - Goes to gameoverScreen if lives < 0
+  - Goes to gameoverScreen if lives < 0 or if time > 1min
-  - Goes to winScreen if Players x position <= goalLine
+  - Goes to winScreen if Players x position <= 40 ("the other side")
 - gameoverScreen
   - Shows Game Over message and Restart button
   - Goes back to Game Screen when Restart button is clicked
 - winScreen
-  - Shows Win message, time score and Restart button
+  - Shows Win message, random quote, time score, scoreboard and Restart button
   - Goes back to Game Screen when Restart button is clicked